ShawnBlair/tenzies-die-components/README.md

 ## About Scrimba

-At Scrimba our goal is to create the best possible coding school at the cost of a gym membership! 💜 If we succeed with this, it will give anyone who wants to become a software developer a realistic shot at succeeding, regardless of where they live and the size of their wallets 🎉
+At Scrimba the goal is to create the best possible coding school at the cost of a gym membership! 💜 If Scrimba succeed with this, it will give anyone who wants to become a software developer a realistic shot at succeeding, regardless of where they live and the size of their wallets 🎉
-The Frontend Developer Career Path aims to teach you everything you need to become a Junior Developer, or you could take a deep-dive with one of our advanced courses 🚀
+The Frontend Developer Career Path aims to teach you everything you need to become a Junior Developer, or you could take a deep-dive with one of Scrimba's advanced courses 🚀

 - [Our courses](https://scrimba.com/allcourses)
 - [The Frontend Career Path](https://scrimba.com/learn/frontend)